Skip to content

 Sources Of Truth

-• spec.md is the authoritative product and API behavior document.
+• Operator Spec is the authoritative operator product and API behavior document.

 • README.md is the project entry point and quickstart.